rauc/rauc/docs/reference.rst

   before.
   Actually reactivating it will only work by marking it primary (active).

-What the high-level functions described above actually do mainly depends on the underlying bootloader used and the capabilities it provides.
+The exact behavior of each operation depends on the underlying bootloader and its capabilities.
-Below is a short description about behavior of each bootloader interface currently implemented:
+The following sections describe how each supported bootloader backend implements the above-mentioned operations.

 U-Boot
 ~~~~~~